mumoshu/ingress-daemonset-controller/README.md

       # The controller runs rolling-updates of currently on and pods up to 3 nodes.
       # The default is 1.
 You can only set either of `maxUnavaiableNodes` or `maxDegradedNodes` to 1 or greater.
       maxDegradedNodes: 3

+      # The controller annotates the per-node deployment to start failing health-checks from the external lb
+      # even before any pod gets replaced.
+      #annotateDeploymentToDetach:
+      #  key: "ingressdaemonsets.mumoshu.github.com/to-be-updated"
+      #  gracePeriodSeconds: 10

       # annotateNodeToDetach configures the controller to annotate the node before updating pods scheduled onto the node.
       # It can either be (1) annotation key or (2) annotation key=value.